 Moreover, they are a family-run concern, so their levels of friendliness, personalization of services, and traveler support are several notches higher than what a more impersonal agency could provide.

 I would highly recommend Astoria Travel not just for booking tickets, tours, and hotels, but for help and advice in planning your holiday as well.
 He graduated from a University in South Africa, his English is excellent and he is highly knowledgeable and courteous.

 (Visit the excellent blog site, read the description and comments)

 If you wish to see the major sights of mainland Ancient Greece including UNESCO-listed ancient sites of Mycenae, Epidaurus, Olympia, Delphi, and Meteora monasteries, then I recommend you to join a 4 Day Classical Greece Tour.

 The tour departs from Athens and returns to Athens.

 However, I did not book through their website.
 I booked it through ASTORIA TRAVEL http://www.astoria.gr/price-tours-classical-4day.html that can be contacted at firstname.lastname@example.org.
 I e-mailed Mr. Kosta and since I booked the tour through him in 4-star hotels, I got a free arrival transfer offer to my hotel.
 Actually, Kosta himself came to the airport and took us to the hotel.

 After browsing through the web, I found that Astoria Travel offers the cheapest tour packages in Athens.
 Initially, I was quite skeptical.
 How can this tour agent offer such a low price (20% cheaper) compared to the travel company’s price?
 Is this a scam?
 Well, believe it!
 I even book my first two nights in Athens at Hotel Arethusa (very near Syntagma Square) at a very cheap price through Astoria Travel.

-After checking in the hotel, you can actually explore the town of Kalampaka and don’t miss the 9th-century church at Kalampaka.
+After checking into the hotel, you can actually explore the town of Kalampaka and don’t miss the 9th-century church at Kalampaka.
 The church is about 15 minutes walk from the hotel.